top of page

 Fun Facts!

 Did you know that cooking carrots increases their nutritional value?
-It actually breaks down the tough cellar walls that encase the beta cata-carotene.
+It breaks down the tough cell walls that encase the beta carotene.

 To properly absorb the beta-carotene in carrots, you should add a small amount of fat such as Olive oil or butter.